finger-bone/xun-fei-datawhale-translation/notes/task2/task2.md

 Nevertheless, the model is still scarcely usable.

-## Self Attention Mechanism
+## Dot-product Attention Mechanism

 ### Query, Key, and Value

-Self attention is a mechanism that allows the model to focus on different parts of the input sequence.
+Dot-product attention is a mechanism that allows the model to focus on different parts of the input sequence.
 It takes three inputs, query, key, and value, and returns a weighted sum of the values.
 The query, key, and value are linear transformations of the input sequence.

 There are three important concepts in the attention mechanism: query, key, and value.